-Take the example where the attacker throws a six of a non-trump suit and the defender responds with a nine of the same suit.
+Take the example where the attacker throws a six of a non-trump suit, and the defender responds with a nine of the same suit.
 The next attack can only be with another six or another nine.

-Ways to defend are as follows: throw the top card of a non-trump suit; throw a trump card higher than your opponent’s, or throw any trump card that beats a card of a different suit.
+Ways to defend are as follows: throw the top card of a non-trump suit; throw a trump card higher than your opponent’s, or throw any trump card that beats a card of a different case.

-If the defender has less, only as many attacks as the defender has cards (if the defender has five cards, only five consecutive attacks can be made).
+If the defender has less, only as many attacks as the defender has cards (if the defender has five cards, only five consecutive episodes can be made).
 The defender fails when she decides that she can no longer or does not want to defend against her opponent’s attacks.

 In this case, the penalty is to keep all cards on the table at that point.
-In this case the attack is considered successful.
+In this case, the attack is considered successful.

 Players finish their hands when they are clear of all the cards they have.
 However, they are required to play the cards until the deck comes to an end.